rjattrill/ulrich-says/RubyAndYoga.md

 Yoga refers to a lot of things.
 Most people associate yoga with a set of physical exercises and postures emphasising strength, flexibility, balance and usually with an element of eastern spirituality thrown in.

-Yoga is also a word that has been used to describe many spiritual and mental practices within many religions - especially Hinduism
-- going back to times before the common era.
+Yoga is also a word that has been used to describe many spiritual and mental practices within many religions - mainly as a school within Hinduism - going back to times before the common era.
 Meditation is a key common theme.

 It is unclear to me how long the association between the physical practice of yoga - meaning postures - also known as Asana's - has really been around for.
 Common belief is that yogi's who wanted to meditate better trained their body through postures to be ready to undertake long meditation sessions.
 However,